robotics-upo/marsupial_simulator_ros2/README.md

 - Test 1.
 The UGV is kept static.
 UAV ascends and descends N times.
 - Test 2.
 The UAV is kept static.
 The UGV moves between two points N times.
 - Test 3.
 UAV and UGV move in opposite directions N times.
 - Test 4.
-The test performed inside a theatre mentioned in "Path and Trajectory Planning of a Tethered UAV-UGV Marsupial Robotic System" (https://ieeexplore.ieee.org/document/10207830) is replicated.
+The test performed inside a theatre is replicated.
 The length of the tether is calculated as a function of the relative distance between the UAV and the UGV.
 The test is maintained up to the target point 100.
 - Test 5.
 The test performed inside a theatre is replicated again.
 In this case, the length of the tether is provided by the test trajectory.
 The test is maintained up to the target point 100.

 <div align="center">